zarf-dev/zarf/README.md

 Zarf runs on [a bunch of operating systems](./docs/supported-oses.md) and aims to support configurations ranging from "I want to run one, simple app" to "I need to support & dependency control a _bunch_ of internet-disconnected clusters".

+Zarf was theorized and initially demonstrated in Naval Postgraduate School reasearch A DEVSECOPS APPROACH FOR DEVELOPING AND DEPLOYING CONTAINERIZED CLOUD-BASED SOFTWARE ON SUBMARINES  (https://calhoun.nps.edu/handle/10945/68688).
+Its origin story remains to be told but is of the likes seen in Kessel Run. (https://www.airforcemag.com/article/making-the-kessel-run/)

 [![asciicast](https://asciinema.org/a/475530.svg)](https://asciinema.org/a/475530)

 ## Why is Zarf Needed?